 Why do we recommend it?

-Splunk Enterprise Security is a very flexible package and gets you the base Splunk package for data analysis as well.
-You can create your own threat hunting searches, analysis functions, and automated defense rules as well as using the out-of-the-box rules that are included with this plan.
+Splunk Enterprise Security is a very flexible package that provides you with the base Splunk package for data analysis.
+You can create your own threat-hunting searches, analysis functions, and automated defense rules, as well as use the out-of-the-box rules that are included with this plan.

-In terms of responding to security threats, the user interface is incredibly simple.
-When conducting an incident review, the user can start with a basic overview before clicking through to in-depth annotations on the past event.
+Regarding responding to security threats, the user interface is incredibly simple.
+When conducting an incident review, the user can start with a basic overview before clicking through to in-depth annotations of past events.
 Likewise, the Asset Investigator does a fine job of flagging malicious actions and preventing future damage.

 Pros: